KeananG/Tanzanian-Water-Wells/README.md

  # Conclusion

-When comparing the accuracy and recall scores from the baseline model to the final model,
+Comparing the accuracy and recall scores from the baseline model to the final model,

 Baseline:
 - Accuracy - 57%